Insurance Company Denies Liability Based On Sudden Emergency

 What about the diabetes situation?
 It does not matter that this is the first time you blacked out.
 What matters is you were put on notice that if you do not monitor your blood sugar, you are taking the chance that you will crash your car.
 That, in an of itself, is a separate act of negligence.

-If you are speaking with an insurance adjuster on a Georgia car accident and they start talking about the sudden emergency doctrine, be on your toes and call an Atlanta car accident lawyer to go over the facts.
+If you are speaking with an insurance adjuster on a Georgia car accident and they start talking about the sudden emergency doctrine, be on your toes and call an auto accident lawyer in Atlanta to go over the facts.